-The Graduate Student Exit Interview Survey asks students "Have you attended any professional meeting/conference during your graduate program?".
-Six of the eight students (75%) who responded indicated having attended a professional meeting/conference.
+In addition, the Graduate Student Exit Interview Survey asks students "Have you attended any professional meeting/conference during your graduate program?".
+Six of the eight students (75%) indicated having attended a professional meeting/conference.
 Students are also asked "Have you authored or co-authored a paper during your graduate program?".
-Six of eight students (75%) who responded indicated having authored or co-authored a paper.
+Five of eight students (62.5%) indicated having authored or co-authored a paper.